 An intellectual disability should be no barrier to lifting weights at a gym.

-When I say that people with a mental handicap should lift weights, I’m obviously referring to those who have no medical issues that would contraindicate strength training — and those medical issues would have to be pretty severe, since many “typical” people train with weights despite having an assortment of medical conditions.
+When I say that people with a mental challenge should lift weights, I’m obviously referring to those who have no medical issues that would contraindicate strength training — and those medical issues would have to be pretty severe, since many “typical” people train with weights despite having an assortment of medical conditions.

 This is because they are rarely encouraged to do so.
 After all, most of the general population doesn’t even lift weights.

 Another obstacle is that many people, including their family members, believe these men and women are not capable of learning a weightlifting program.
+To put this another way, the parents presume incompetence.
+This is bad news all around.

 Weightlifting IS a Special Olympics sport!